 Every parent wants their kids to enjoy going to school.
 For some children, that comes naturally.
 Others need a little help developing that love of going to school.
 For either type of child, there are many ways you can boost their outlook toward school and learning.
-Incorporate some of these easy tips to show your kids how to love school.
+Incorporate some of these easy tips to get your kids to love school even if they say they hate it.

 Actively Help with Homework